ysmood/renamefiles/readme.md

 The tool will display a preview and ask if you want to apply the batch operation.

-A log file will be created, you can use it to revert batch operation in case mistake.
+A log file will be created, you can use it to revert batch operation in case mistakes.